Jehadee/LuxeHotel/README.md

 ---

-## Security Practices
+## Security Features

-- **CSRF Protection:** All forms and API endpoints are protected using CodeIgniter's CSRF token system.
+- CSRF Protection: All forms and API endpoints are protected
-- **Input Validation:** All user input is validated and sanitized.
+- Input Validation: All user input is validated and sanitized
-- **File Upload Security:** Only allowed file types and sizes are accepted; filenames are encrypted.
+- File Upload Security: Only allowed file types and sizes are accepted
-- **Session Management:** Secure session handling for authentication and role-based access.
+- Session Management: Secure session handling for authentication
+- Cookie Security with SameSite attribute
+- XSS Filtering

+## Development
+- Built with CodeIgniter 3 framework
+- MVC architecture
+- Modular design for easy extension
+- RESTful API support
+- Bootstrap for responsive design

 ---